2020 Major League Baseball postseason: (2) Oakland Athletics vs. (7) Chicago White Sox

 The Athletics defeated the White Sox to advance to the ALDS for the first time since 2013.

 Lucas Giolito pitched seven solid innings as the White Sox took Game 1 in Oakland.
 In Game 2, home runs from Marcus Semien and Khris Davis would propel the Athletics to victory.
 In Game 3, the White Sox jumped out to an early 3–0 lead, but the Athletics went on a 6–1 run across the fourth and fifth innings to close out the series and advance.
-Game 3 was the last postseason game ever played at Oakland Coliseum.
+Game 3 was the last postseason game ever played at the Oakland–Alameda County Coliseum.

 This was the first playoff series win by the Athletics since 2006, and their last during their time in Oakland, as the team would relocate to Las Vegas.